 According to a special report compiled by the Bank Administration Institute, members of Gen Z value convenience and mobile accessibility when it comes to banking.
 It’s no surprise Lisa shares this viewpoint, but she also adds that Minster Bank’s personal approach and small-town feel are big pluses for her as well.

-“I think it’s the best of both worlds, where they do have all the technology and access that a big bank would have, but it’s also on the small-town, small business level, so it’s very personable,” she said.
+“I think it’s the best of both worlds, where they do have all the technology and access that a big bank would have, but it’s also on the small-town, small business level,” she said.
 “You know everybody by name.
 They will go out of their way to help you, which I love, and especially being from a small town, I think we’re all very used to that.”